BKK-Spot1

 Drinks/Food | Take drinks and snacks with you, there are a few small local food restaurants along Lat Krabang road. |

-Hotels | There are a few hotels next to the airport, but The Phoenix Hotel (Spot 1) is recommended because it offers the best approach location for one of the runways or the Suvarnabhumiville Airport (Spot 13).
-For 01L arrivals you can try the Miracle Suvarnabhumi Hotel (Spot 12) which has a pool on the top. |
+Hotels | There are a few hotels next to the airport, but The Phoenix Hotel is recommended because it offers the best approach location for one of the 20 runways or the Suvarnabhumiville Airport.
+For 02 arrivals you can try the Miracle Suvarnabhumi Hotel which has a pool on the top. |

 Season | It is best to visit during the winter as the sun is too high during the summer.
-It is especially recommended to visit during February and March as these are the months with the highest probability of southern winds for which there are the most locations available. |
+It is especially recommended to visit during February and March as these are the months with the highest probability of southern winds. |

 Other | Be aware of packs of wild dogs that linger around at some locations.
 Spotted at spots 7 and 10. |